Don’t leave it to chance

 You can only use this type of LPA when you have lost capacity and are unable to make decisions for yourself.
 It gives your trusted attorney the authority to make decisions about where you should live and what medical treatment you should receive.

-Freeman Jones can help you with your LPA’s for a fixed fee and are happy to offer you a free initial appointment to discuss your requirements and answer any further questions you may have.
+Freeman Jones Solicitors are happy to offer you a free initial 30-minute appointment to discuss your LPA requirements and answer any further questions you may have.